Global vector control response

 This response provides strategic guidance to countries and development partners for urgent strengthening of vector control as a fundamental approach to preventing disease and responding to outbreaks.
 To achieve this requires re-alignment of vector control programmes, supported by increased technical capacity, strengthened monitoring and surveillance systems, and improved infrastructure.
 Ultimately, this will support implementation of a comprehensive approach to vector control that will enable the achievement of disease-specific national and global goals and contribute towards achievement of the Sustainable Development Goals.

-Version four of the draft Global vector control response as provided below was considered by the Executive Board at its 140th session in January 2017.
+Version five of the draft Global vector control response as provided below will be considered by the World Health Assembly at its 70th session in May 2017.